 Where a pupil is significantly more able in one subject (within a cluster) than in another we aim to place the student in the higher of the two sets.
 However, set changes can take place at any point in the academic year and parents/guardians will be made aware of this via a letter home from the relevant Head of Department.
 Parents/Guardians wishing to appeal against the placement of their child into a particular set should do so in writing to the subject leader in the first instance.
-If they are not satisfied with the response, they should then write to the relevant Assistant Head teacher responsible for their child's Key stage.
+If they are not satisfied with the response, they should then write to the Deputy Head with responsibility for curriculum